electricbolt/bindkit/README.md

 The following rules apply when using BindKit with Swift:

 1. Your model object must inherit from `NSObject`.
-2. Your models properties that participate in binding need to be marked `dynamic`.
+2. Your models properties that participate in binding need to be marked `@objc dynamic`.

 See [under the hood](#under-the-hood) for implementation details.